BodonFerenc/xlsToGedcom/README.md

 Tip: Select the second row, click on menu Window and select Freeze Panels.
 This will freeze the first row and you can see the title of columns.

+NAME OF THE PICTURE:

+One picture may belong to each person.
+The name of the picture file reflects the person it belongs to.
+The picture file is obtained from the lowercased full name by substituting spaces with underscores and adding the file extension to it.
+From example from "Ferenc Bodon3" we get "ferenc_bodon3.jpg".